thesagrotan/emarocks/tasks.md

 - Section 3 is complete

 ## 4. Improve State and Animation Management
-- [ ] Move animation frame and simulation state logic into a custom React hook (e.g., `useBlobSimulationAnimation`).
+- [x] Move animation frame and simulation state logic into a custom React hook (e.g., `useBlobSimulationAnimation`).
-- [ ] Simplify and document all state variables, ensuring each has a clear purpose and is not duplicated.
+- [x] Simplify and document all state variables, ensuring each has a clear purpose and is not duplicated.
-- [ ] Remove any duplicated or unnecessary state logic from the main component.
+- [x] Remove any duplicated or unnecessary state logic from the main component.
-- [ ] Add comments explaining the animation lifecycle and state transitions.
+- [x] Add comments explaining the animation lifecycle and state transitions.

+**Notes:**
+- Created `useBlobSimulationAnimation` hook in `blob-simulation/hooks.ts` that encapsulates all animation-related logic
+- Added comprehensive documentation for all state variables in both the hook and main component
+- Removed duplicated and unnecessary state logic from the main `BlobSimulation` component
+- Added detailed comments explaining the animation lifecycle (init, start, loop, pause, parameter updates, cleanup)
+- Improved performance using adaptive FPS control and spatial optimization for blob interactions
+- Section 4 is complete

 ## 5. Component Decomposition
 - [ ] Split the main simulation component into smaller presentational components: